Safran Patroller

 The Patroller uses the same ground control station as Sperwer II.
 A Ku-band datalink is used; range is limited to 200 km (line of sight).

 Safran Electronics & Defense and Egyptian aircraft factory AOI have signed a collaboration agreement concerning the Patroller UAV.
 AOI-Aircraft Factory could handle final assembly of the drones and will develop a dedicated training center in Egypt to train staff for the operation and maintenance of the drone systems.

+The cost of the first 14 Patrollers for the French Army in 2016, including 12 years maintenance, was €300 million.